mcoolsce/NNFFLIB/README.md

 in the cloned directory.

 # Examples
-Templates of scripts to train and use the model are located in the `nnfflib/examples/` directory.
+Templates of scripts and jupyter notebooks to train and use the model are located in the `nnfflib/examples/` directory.